pcdevil/g/README.md

 with the _PROTOCOL + DOMAIN + TLD_ triple.
 If there is no match for the given url it will fall back to the default values.

-The `set-user` can turn on GPG signing for the repository too.
-To enable this functionality set the `user.signingkey` alongside with the other options.
+The `set-user` can turn on GPG signing for the repository too if the `user.signingkey` config is set.
+Once is enabled, `set-user` will sets `gpg.program` and `commit.gpgsign` configs too for the repository.

 #### Alias
 `su`